luxcharmant/lab-postgresql-dockerize/README.md

 git clone https://github.com/luxcharmant/lab-postgresql-dockerize.git
 ```

-To create the containers, use the command
+To create the containers, build if necessary, use the command

     make postgres-up